Voyage of the Brooklyn Saints: The Gold Rush and its consequences

 A big problem was created by self-styled "Regulators" who sought to keep non-Americans—particularly the early arriving Chileans and Peruvians—from participating in the Gold Rush.
 They and the criminal gangs referred to as Hounds "intimidated merchants by day and looted foreign encampments by night."
 In the transition from Mexican to military to civilian American justice systems, law enforcement was virtually non-existent in San Francisco for a time.
 The alcalde and a minuscule constabulary were incapable of managing the extent of lawlessness in the city.
 In the summer of 1849, Samuel Brannan was serving on the Town Council.
 He and many others were outraged by "murderers and incendiaries" who committed violent attacks on women and foreigners, and who repeatedly caused large portions of the city to be destroyed.
 Brannan became the leader of a Vigilance Committee that asserted "the right of self-preservation."
-It empaneled large juries who took evidence and passed judgment on well known troublemakers caught in criminal acts.
+It empaneled large juries who took evidence and passed judgment on well-known troublemakers caught in criminal acts.
 Although lacking any legal authority, the Vigilance Committee summarily executed a few "rogues" to the satisfaction of the general populace, but to the consternation of legal authorities.
 Similar actions were taken in Stockton and Sacramento, resulting in a swift reduction of crime.
 Samuel Brannan was once again disfellowshipped by the Church of Jesus Christ of Latter-day Saints for his part in these events, and he was officially removed from any role in church leadership.

-Mormon Battalion
+The Mormon Battalion

 The Brooklyn pioneers' history is interwoven with the story of veterans from the U.S. Army of the West's Mormon Battalion.
 They re-built San Francisco together after city-wide fires, attended church together, married one another, and migrated to the Great Salt Lake Valley together over a road built by the Mormon Battalion veterans.
 When President Polk sent General Stephen Watts Kearny with the Army of the West to take California, Kearny was ordered to enlist 500 Latter-day Saint refugees directly from their wagon trains in order to form the Mormon Battalion.
 They served as road and bridge builders to create a wagon road across the southwest.
 Unsure if the recruitment offer was intended as a test of allegiance to the United States or as a ploy to make the scattered Latter-day Saints more vulnerable to attack along the trail, many men were reluctant to leave their families in exposed wagons on the plains.
 Given assurances of a legitimate offer and various concessions, enough men enlisted to form the Mormon Battalion – the only U.S. military unit ever formed exclusively on the basis of religion.
 The Mormon Battalion served for one year and were discharged in southern California.
 Most quickly headed for the northern Sierra crossing through Donner Pass to rejoin their families, who were believed to be in Utah or at Winter Quarters.